SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/Image_Processor.md

 ### Workflow Strategy and Annotated Example

-The most robust and effective strategy is to place the `ImageProcessor` as the **very first node** in a workflow.
+The recommended strategy is to place the `ImageProcessor` as the **very first node** in a workflow.
 This ensures that any visual information is immediately converted to text and made available to all subsequent text-based nodes.
 Using the message injection method (`addAsUserMessage: true`) is highly recommended as it simplifies the logic for the final responding node.